 - Cultivar – Not all fuchsias are created equal, and some are more sun tolerant than others.
 Usually, red varieties with single blossoms can withstand more sun than light colors or pastels with double blooms.
 ‘Papoose’ is an example of a hardy cultivar that tolerates considerable sunlight.
 Other hardy varieties include ‘Genii,’ ‘Hawkshead,’ and ‘Pink Fizz.’

 Fuchsias can tolerate more sun if their feet aren’t hot.
 If you don’t have a shady location, shading the pot is often the solution.
 This can be accomplished by surrounding the pot with petunias, geraniums, or other sun-loving plants.
 The type of pot is also a factor.
 For example, plastic is much hotter than terracotta.

 When it comes to fuchsia growing conditions, it’s critical that the roots don’t become bone dry, which often occurs when fuchsias are exposed to sunlight.
 A mature plant in a pot may need water every day and possibly twice a day in hot, dry weather.
 If you aren’t sure, water whenever the surface of the soil feels dry to the touch.
 Don’t allow the soil to remain continually soggy.

-Now that you know more about how much sun a fuchsia can take, you’ll be better equipped to successfully growing this plant.
+Now that you know more about how much sun a fuchsia can take, you’ll be better equipped to successfully grow this plant.